Spaghetti-jpg/WireGuard-client-for-Padavan-firmware/README.md

 ./wg-client.sh start | stop | restart | update | clean
 ```

+- start - starts the client
+- stop - stops the client
+- restart - restarts the client
+- update - re-resolves IP domains from domains.txt
+- clean - cleans the Ipset table.
+After startup either use update or Dnsmasq will add IP addresses to Ipset as you visit sites from the `unblock.dnsmasq` list.

 ## Dependencies:
 - Padavan firmware compiled with `CONFIG_FIRMWARE_INCLUDE_WIREGUARD=y`
 - Ipset v7.11